Registration

 How Do Campers Travel On Trips?

-Legacy campers always travel by walking or train, and by bus.
-All staff is always available and reachable during trips, and trips are in the City of New York.
+Legacy campers always travel by walking, train, or bus.
+All staff are always reachable during trips, and trips are in the City of New York.

 Are There Fees Associated With Trips?